lukmanr/CLVPipelines/README.md

 1. Deploy the component images to the Container Registry of your project.
 1. Copy the sample dataset to a GCS folder in your project.
 The path to the folder is provided as a build parameter.

 You can submit the build process using the `gcloud builds submit` command.
-The build has been configured to accept as a set of configuration parameters.
-The values for these parameters can be set when submitting the build job using the `--substitutions` option of the `gcloud builds submit` command.
-The following parameters are required:
+The build has been configured to accept a set of runtime arguments.
+The values for these arguments are set when submitting the build job using the `--substitutions` option of the `gcloud builds submit` command.
+The following arguments are required: